 Influence with Health

 At the end of the day, parks and recreation organizations are looking to improve their communities’ well-being.
 Health is a large part of this and attracting health and fitness influencers is a no-brainer, for parks and rec organizations.
 Finding notable people who already frequent your parks programs are perfect for your community ambassadors program but this isn’t always easy or possible.
 Explore social networks, to find health influencers with a following that is complimentary to that of your organization; sharing values and philosophies is key to making sure the partnership works for everyone involved.
-For more information, check out our past blog highlighting five fitness advocates making us healthier.

 Another avenue to explore for participants in your community ambassadors program is the people who are not directly in health and wellness but are in complimentary pursuits, careers or passions.
 For example, a local chef might really enjoy yoga programming to balance their stressful culinary lifestyle.
 A local clothing designer may find inspiration by taking pottery classes at your parks and recreation organization.
 Showcasing talented people in your community who have a following helps you reach new people, while boosting their brand for being someone who being showcased.